AWS Glossary

 - Enable Control Tower in AWS Console

-- Configures landing zone across accounts
+- Configures landing zone and baseline accounts

 Customization: 1-2 weeks

-- Adjust guardrails for organizational needs
+- Adjust controls for organizational needs

 Adoption: Ongoing

-- Teams provision accounts via Service Catalog
+- Teams provision accounts via AFT or Service Catalog

 - Control Tower monitors compliance

-- Quarterly guardrail reviews
+- Quarterly control reviews

 Related AWS Services